 ASSOCIATION: because it is an ecumenical, unincorporated association founded in 1982 to provide support for the bursars of religious congregations, orders and communities (Institutes) in England and Wales.
 It also supports those with communities throughout the UK and Ireland.

-PROVINCIAL This term was chosen to convey the level at which we aim to provide support – in larger Roman Catholic Institutes, for those responsible for all the temporal affairs of the local Province; in smaller Orders and autonomous Communities, to those responsible for all such matters.
+PROVINCIAL: this term was chosen to convey the level at which APB aim to provide support – in larger Roman Catholic Institutes, for those responsible for all the temporal affairs of the local Province; in smaller Orders and autonomous Communities, for those responsible for all such matters.

-BURSARS We are primarily Bursars, and we often have that title, although in the case of lay members, the title will often be different.
-Our membership also includes “Associates” who are Superiors, Trustees and Assistant Bursars.
+BURSARS: the members are primarily Bursars, and often have that title, although in the case of lay members, the title may be different.
+Our membership also includes Associates who are Superiors, Trustees and Assistant Bursars.

 |Expert advice:||Learn from professionals at the annual conference and seminars.|

 |Help-line:||Contact the General Secretary and use the resources of the Association and its contacts to answer your queries on a range of topics affecting charities.|

 |Questions and Job vacancies:||Ask other members questions and post your job vacancies on the website.
 This is done via the General Secretary.|